spiritphyz/AWS-Serverless-Guides/guides/Creating-a-CloudFront-Distribution.md

-# Creating a CloudFront Distribution
+# Creating CloudFront Distributions

 ### Distributions
 A "distribution" is the collection of an origin location (your website) and edge locations.
 The content delivery network (CDN) makes clones of the origin content and places them at edge locations closer to the end user for faster delivery.

+In the configuration below, we will have 2 distributions, one for the origin bucket and another for the redirect bucket.

 ### Origin Bucket
-We will use an S3 bucket as the origin location for our content.
+We will use a S3 bucket as the origin location for our content.
 S3 buckets can host static content, which has more cost, maintenance, and performance benefits than administering live servers.
+The distribution in front of this bucket will redirect insecure links to secure ones.

+### Redirect Bucket
+This empty bucket will redirect apex links to the fully qualified domain.
+The distribution in front of this bucket will redirect insecure apex links to the secure fully-qualified links.

 ### Standard Behaviors
 We will set up typical features for faster content delivery and standardize the domain behavior for search engine indexing: